DarkCreekWay/DirectoryStructures/pmo/idea.md

-# FileStructures - the idea
+# DirectoryStructures - the idea

 People often have the intention to strucure their life for various reasons.
 These reasons range from the desire of saving time to the pure need of